wjcarpenter/gvoice-sms-takeout-xml/README.md

 Any contact numbers mentioned in the JSON contacts file are considered to be "newer" than any numbers discovered in HTML files.
-If the contact name in the JSON file has multiple numbers, they are assumed to be listed in reverse chronologicaly order (so the first one is the "newest" and will be used).
+If the contact name in the JSON file has multiple numbers, they are assumed to be listed in reverse chronological order (so the first one is the "newest" and will be used).
 - `configured`: Similar to `asis`, except that only contact numbers from the JSON configuration file will be used.